hoodiecrow/ConsTcl/README.md

 #### in-range procedure

-This one is a little bit of both, a utility function that is also among the builtins in the library.
+This one is a little bit of both, a utility function that is also among the builtins in the library (it's not standard, though).
 It started out as a one-liner by Donal K. Fellows, but has grown a bit since then to suit my needs.

 The plan is to arrange a sequence of numbers, given one, two or three ConsTcl Number objects.
 If one is passed to the procedure, it is used as the end of the sequence: the sequence will end just before it.
 If two numbers are passed, the first one becomes the start of the sequence: the first number in it.
 The second number will become the end of the sequence.
 If three numbers are passed, they become start, end, and step, i.e. how much is added to the current number to find next number in the sequence.